Dutch-Russian Cooperation Expands Russian Archive Directory

-The Internet infrastructure for ABB with its unique CMS database was developed and continues to be maintained by the International Institute of Social History (IISH), in Amsterdam.
-ABB substantive CMS data on archives and their reference bibliography is being regularly updated at RANEPA by Natalia Maslova, with data from Rosarkhiv (Federal Archival Service of Russia) and other sources and bibliographic assistance from the State Public Historical Library (GPIB).
-Websites are now maintained by both IISH and RANEPA.
+The Internet infrastructure for ABB with its unique CMS database was developed and maintained by the International Institute of Social History (IISH), in Amsterdam.
+ABB substantive CMS data on archives and their reference bibliography is being regularly updated, with data from Rosarkhiv (Federal Archival Service of Russia) and other sources and bibliographic assistance.